VouDoo/MyRemoteManager/README.md

 ### Create a connection

-To add your first connection, run:
+To add a connection, use `Add-MyRMConnection`.
+For instance:

 ```powershell
 Add-MyRMConnection -Name Perseverance -Hostname perseverance.mars.solarsys -Client MySSH -Description "My connection to the Perseverance Rover"